Daniel W. Drezner

 Daniel W. Drezner (born August 23, 1968) is an American political scientist.
 He is known for his scholarship and commentary on international relations and international political economy.

 He is Distinguished Professor of International Politics and Academic Dean at The Fletcher School of Law and Diplomacy at Tufts University.
+He was previously in the department of political science at the University of Chicago as an assistant professor until 2006.
 He is a nonresident senior fellow at the Project on International Order and Strategy at the Brookings Institution.

-Drezner co-hosts The Nation's "Space The Nation" podcast, which "looks at science fiction through the lens of political science".
+Drezner co-hosts The Nations "Space The Nation" podcast, which "looks at science fiction through the lens of political science".
 He authors Drezner's World at Substack.

 Early life and education

 Born in 1968 to a religiously conservative Jewish household in Syracuse, New York, Drezner attended and is a graduate of a Hebrew high school as well as a secular high school.
 Drezner received a B.A. degree in political economy from Williams College in 1990.
 He received his M.A. and Ph.D. degrees from Stanford University, where his advisor was Stephen Krasner.